mhemmings/mhemmings.github.io/index.md

 permalink: /
 ---

-I’m Mark, a technology & development consultant based in the North East.
+I’m Mark, an engineering lead based in the North East.

 I have a passion for building efficient, fast-paced businesses with high-quality software at their core.
 Having worked in a wide variety of organisations, from two-person startups to global enterprises of 600+ people, I have the experience to help you navigate your software engineering journey as you grow and scale.